-Let us consider a simple stochastic model which attempts to issue a prediction W of the flow at a specified month, say December, based on a single explanatory variable Z, say the flow at the same year in November.
-In a stochastic approach, W and Z are thought of as random variables (for this reason we have used an upper case convention, whereas for values, e.g., observations of the process, we use lower case letters).
-W is assumed stochastically dependent on Z. The dependence manifests the stochastic dynamics of the process, which can be represented by where $g_s()$ is an appropriate function and V is an additional random variable (assumed independent of Z) whose involvement manifests the fact that the dependence between the variables W and Z is not fully deterministic.
-If we know a realization of Z which is an observation z of the natural process, then we can calculate a point prediction of W by E[W|Z = z] = E[g(z, V)], where E[] denotes expectation.
-Using (1), we can also calculate prediction intervals of W for any desired confidence, either by analytical means or by Monte Carlo simulation.
+Let us consider a simple stochastic model which attempts to issue a prediction W of the flow in a specified month, say December, based on a single explanatory variable Z, say the flow in the same year in November.
+In a stochastic approach, W and Z are thought of as random variables (for this reason we have used an upper case convention, whereas for values, e.g. observations of the process, we use lower case letters).
+W is assumed stochastically dependent on Z. The dependence manifests the stochastic dynamics of the process, which can be represented by: